opws/opws-dataset/docs/fields.md

 The URL of the "change username" page for the logged-in user.
 If the site doesn't have a URL for the logged-in user, this will be in a space-and-plus-separated string denoting where to insert the variable components (such as "userid").

+## username.change.reauth

+"no" if users can change username without reauthenticating, "password" if they have to (re)enter their password (among other credentials).

 ## register.url

 The URL of the page to create a new user account.